What is a Data Dictionary? Here’s How to Make Yours – Resource Page

 Central to your decision on document type and format is the ability for your teammates to use it.
 Choose the one they’re most comfortable working with.

-What are the key elements of a data dictionary?
+Stage 1: Understanding key elements of a data dictionary

 The components of data dictionaries vary but usually include the following elements: